pospospos2007/scriptForRenewSslLicense/README.md

-# a script for auto renew ssl license.
+# A script of automaticlly renewing ssl license for project https://github.com/pospospos2007/albert.